Cop who saved Auckland teen from taking her life speaks out: 'I feel honoured'

-A policewoman credited with saving a young woman as she tried to take her own life has spoken out.
+A police officer credited with saving a young woman as she tried to take her own life says helping people in trouble is why she joined the Force.

 On Sunday the Herald shared the moving story of Jazz Thornton's attempt to end her life when she was 19.

-In a piece posted to the Voices of Hope Facebook page, Thornton said she had concocted the "perfect plan" and was determined that this was going to be it.
+In a piece posted to the Voices of Hope Facebook page, Thornton said she had concocted the "perfect plan" and was determined to carry it through.

-Now aged 23, the Auckland woman revealed how her deadly plan failed, and the police officer that went above and beyond the call of duty to save her.
+Now 23, the Auckland woman revealed how her deadly plan failed, and the police officer who went above and beyond the call of duty to save her.

 That officer was Constable Meika Campbell.